vaibhavvikas/vaibhavvikas.github.io/index.md

 Volume 86, July 2022, 101815.<br>
 Doi: <a href="https://doi.org/10.1016/j.cimid.2022.101815">https://doi.org/10.1016/j.cimid.2022.101815</a></p>
 <ul style="margin-left: -1.4em;">
-  <li>Worked on various Python Scripts one of which fetched 2100+ nucleotides sequence from NCBI by its accession number using Selenium and Beautifulsoup.</li>
+  <li>Worked on fetching 2100+ nucleotides sequence from NCBI by its accession number using Python, Selenium and Beautifulsoup.</li>
   <li>Worked on various utilities such as generating the heat map using Python and d3.js.</li>
 </ul>